bitslab/jakob_webpage/home.md

 # mixed bag of goodies

 My [North American English](../english) tips for recent arrivals from India, Pakistan and Bangladesh.
 A morbidly fascinating history of [UIC's campus architecture](https://advance.uic.edu/news-stories/the-netsch-campus-exploring-the-evolution-of-uics-architecture/).
+If you're a UIC faculty member and want a web page just like mine, I made the for this web page available [on github](https://github.com/bitslab/jakob_webpage).
+Just fork the repo, edit the contents, and you're good to go.

 # about me
 I grew up in Sweden, and I have three children together with my wife [Natasha Devroye](http://devroye.lab.uic.edu), who is also a professor at UIC.
 When I am not working on playing with the kids, I enjoy long trips to far-away destinations, tending my extensive edible garden, reading science fiction and [churning credit cards](https://www.doctorofcredit.com/introduction-credit-card-churning/) for free business class tickets.